alembic/alembic/README.txt

 1) Untar the Alembic source into your desired directory:

-$ cd ~/ ; tar xzf Alembic_1_0_1_-xxxxxxxx.tgz
+$ cd ~/ ; tar xzf ALEMBIC_SOURCE_-xxxxxxxx.tgz

-This will create a directory, ~/Alembic_1.0.1, that contains the Alembic source code (if you're reading this, you've probably already done this).
+This will create a directory, ~/ALEMBIC_SOURCE, that contains the Alembic source code (if you're reading this, you've probably already done this).

-As alluded to in Step 0, ~/Alembic_1.0.1/doc/ will contain instructional files for building Boost and HDF5.
+As alluded to in Step 0, ~/ALEMBIC_SOURCE/doc/ will contain instructional files for building Boost and HDF5.
 Mostly, those packages' libraries just need a little encouragement to build static archives and with -fPIC.